Trailers from Hell: Home video

 There have been two compilations of Trailers from Hell that have been released on DVD so far.
 Volume 1 was released in 2010 and Volume 2 was released by Shout!
 Factory on July 5, 2011.

+Distribution

+On January 19, 2022, Trailers from Hell launched a dedicated FAST (Free Ad-Supported Television) channel on Plex, developed by partner Kris Millsap in collaboration with Best Ever Channels.
+The channel features Trailers from Hell commentaries, curated classic films, and special presentations.